Cannon Hill

 Price growth and where the market sits

 Cannon Hill has recorded consistent growth above the Brisbane median over the past several years.
-The sub-$1.3 million family home segment is where buyer competition is most intense -- multiple offers are common when the property is well presented and correctly priced.
+The sub-$1.3 million family home segment is where buyer competition is most intense, multiple offers are common when the property is well presented and correctly priced.
 As Morningside and Bulimba have moved beyond $1.5 million for median house values, Cannon Hill continues to attract buyers who want the same inner-east lifestyle at a more accessible entry point.
 That dynamic is not going to change quickly, and it is what continues to underpin strong results for sellers in this suburb.

 Cannon Hill Specialist